What to Expect When a CD Matures

 When your CD matures, you’ve got several options, and it’s best to be proactive.

-Maturity notice: your bank or credit union is required to send you a notification shortly before your CD matures (see Regulation DD).
+Your bank or credit union is required to send you a notification shortly before your CD matures (see Regulation DD).
 The notification might come by regular mail or email, depending on how you’ve set things up with your bank.
 Pay attention to these notices, especially:

 - The maturity date of your CD